 Is the program offered online?
 Can I start whenever I want?
 How long do I have to complete the program?

 The courses include a textbook and online component.
 You can start whenever you want and work at your own pace.
-You can take up to 2 years to complete the program, although those working full time typically complete the course in 8 to 10 weeks.
+Those working full time typically complete the course in 8 to 10 weeks¹.

 What are the benefits of distance education?

 It allows you to learn on your own schedule, from the comfort of your own home.
 There is no travel time or expense, and no classroom environment with people learning at different speeds slowing the process or wasting your time.

 Our facilitators are experienced inspectors who are ready to help when you need it.
 They are available by telephone or email.
 We are there for you, every step of the way.